 Within the Brewer software is an Ephemeris algorithm which calculates the azimuth and zenith angles of both the sun and the moon as seen from the current location.
 Data required for this calculation includes the geographic co-ordinates of the site, the GMT time, and GMT date.
-These angles are further processed by the software, and positioning commands are sent to the Zenith Drive system and to the Azumith Tracker.
+These angles are further processed by the software, and positioning commands are sent to the Zenith Drive system and to the Azimuth Tracker.

-2.2.1 Zenith Positioning System
+6.1 Zenith Positioning System

-The Zenith positioning system is attached to the front end of the Foreoptics as described in detail in Section 2.1.1.
+The Zenith positioning system is attached to the front end of the Fore-optics as described in detail in Section 5.2.

-2.2.2 Azimuth Positioning System
+6.2 Azimuth Positioning System

-Refer to Figure 3.3 and Figure 5.2
+Refer to Figure 9 and Table 9.

 The Azimuth Tracker is an all-weather positioning pedestal comprised of a weatherproof chassis which houses a stepper motor, drive electronics and a gearing mechanism.
 The tracker chassis is mounted on a Tripod assembly and is levelled by means of adjustments on each tripod leg.
+There is a slip-ring mechanism in the tracker shaft allowing 360° continuous rotation.

 Between the Spectrophotometer and the Tracker is a control cable which carries positioning commands from the Brewer electronics.
 The positioning commands are input to a motor driver, which provides drive for a stepper motor.
 As the motor rotates, it turns a stainless steel vertical shaft which, in a friction contact, rotates an aluminum plate fixed to the rotational body of the tracker.
-The Tracker is fitted with an optical sensor which is used as a reference point and a 'Safety Switch' which removes power to the motor in the event that a failure occurs in the reference sensing system.
+The Tracker is fitted with an optical sensor which is used as a reference point.
 The Tracker is fitted with its own power supply and power switch.

-Table 2.6 Specifications for the Azimuth Tracker
+Table 9 Specifications for the Azimuth Tracker

 Resolution ±0.02°.

 Accuracy (24 hours) ± 0.2°

 Max. slew rate 3.91° /sec

 Max. angular excursion -60° to +420°

 Payload capabilities:

 Max. static torque 14.9 Nm

 Max. balanced weight 50 kg

-Operating temperature -40° to +40°C
+Operating temperature range -40° to +40 °C

-range

 Dimensions

 Chassis Enclosure: 30.5 by 30.5 by 35.6 cm

 Height: 91.4 cm, with tripod

-45.7 cm (18 inch) without
+45.7 cm (18 inch) without tripod, weight 20 kg

-tripod

-Power requirements: 120 V AC 60 Hz @ 0.5 A
+Power requirements: 100 to 240 VAC, 50/60 Hz

-240 V AC 50 Hz @ 0.25 A
+400 VA (with Brewer)

+Main fuse rating 4A / 250 V slow blow

+(in surge protector box, positions 3 & 4)

+Heater fuse rating 2A / 250 V slow blow